CAAPIM/graphman-client/README.md

 - Secrets (Secure Passwords and SSH keys)

 A encryption passphrase provided by the graphman requester is used to encrypt and decrype these secrets.
-This encryption passphrase is set with HTTP header name `encpass`.
+This encryption passphrase is set with HTTP header name `l7-passphrase`.
 If missing, graphman will use its local master passphrase to encrypt/decrypt these secrets.
 When using the utils .sh scripts provided, the encryption passphrase is read from the local target.properties.